ColDog5044/ColDog5044.github.io/_posts/2025-05-10-How-to-Setup-Domain-Controllers-Pt2.md

 1. Click **Promote this server to a domain controller**.
 2. Select **Add a new forest** and enter your desired domain.

 > **Warning:**
 > It is not recommended to use a `.local` domain for several reasons.
 Microsoft recommends using a fully-qualified domain name (FQDN) such as `coldogstudios.com`.
 However, if your domain has an internet presence, use a subdomain such as `ad.coldogstudios.com` to prevent DNS issues.
 {: .prompt-warning }

 3. Enter a strong password for the **Directory Services Restore Mode (DSRM)**.
-Ensure you store it in a safe place in case you need to restore the domain.
+Ensure you document and store it in a safe place.

+> **Note:**
+> Directory Services Restore Mode (DSRM) Password The DSRM password is a critical credential used for offline maintenance and disaster recovery of Active Directory Domain Controllers.
+It allows administrators to boot into safe mode, perform repairs, restore backups, and troubleshoot issues without relying on domain authentication.
+Since it's a security-sensitive account, it's recommended to store it securely and update it periodically to prevent unauthorized access.
+{: .prompt-info }

 4. Skip **DNS delegation** unless you have specific DNS requirements.
 5. Enter your desired **NetBIOS name**.

+> **Note:**
-   - If using a subdomain (e.g., `ad.coldogstudios.com`) and you want your actual domain name (`coldogstudios.com`) to show, enter `COLDOGSTUDIOS`.
+> If using a subdomain (e.g., `ad.coldogstudios.com`) and you want your actual domain name (`coldogstudios.com`) to show, enter `COLDOGSTUDIOS`.
+{: .prompt-info }

 6. You can change the default paths for the AD DS database, log files, and SYSVOL.

+> **Warning:**
-   - If you change these paths, document them carefully, as most online resources reference the default paths.
+> If you change these paths, document them carefully, as most online resources reference the default paths.
+{: .prompt-warning }

 7. After the prerequisites have been checked, click **Install** to promote the server to a domain controller.

 ## Resources

 - Microsoft Domain Naming Conventions: <https://learn.microsoft.com/en-us/troubleshoot/windows-server/active-directory/naming-conventions-for-computer-domain-site-ou#domain-names>